Social Security Cards

 SSA will not process an SSN application if a DHS-issued Employment Authorization Document (Form I-766 or I-688B) shows a future work authorization date (as shown by the issue or "valid from" date on the employment authorization card).

 The SSA will only issue Social Security Numbers (SSN) and SSN cards to international students and scholars for work purposes only.
-For more details visit Social Security Administration
+For more details visit the Social Security Administration.

 The following evidence is required for each of the categories below.

 F-1 On-Campus Employment

 The F-1 student will have to provide a statement from his or her on-campus employer on UH department letterhead (1st letter), to prove that the student is engaging in, or has secured, specific employment.